tarwn/lessthandot-hugo/blogs/content/posts/2011-12-30-2011-that-time-i-packed.md

 **Highlights**

   * The people.
-From the LTD posse to my MADPASS posse to the people I met at the FreeCon in March to all 1,000 people I introduced myself to at Summit (I&#8217;ll get the other 4,000 next year)&#8230;the best part of my year was the people.
+From the LTD posse to my MADPASS posse to the people I met at the FreeCon in March to all 1,000 people I introduced myself to at Summit (I'll get the other 4,000 next year)…the best part of my year was the people.
   * Speaking at PASS Summit.
-It&#8217;s that awesome.
+It's that awesome.
 I hope I can do it again.
   * Starting a user group, and 10 months later, still having it go strong.
   * Running with SQL people at events.
 This will never get old.
 Two of my loves, combined.
   * Starting a new job.
 I love the company, my coworkers, and what I get to do every day.

 **Lowlights**

   * Blogging dry spells.
-I had weeks where I couldn&#8217;t think of anything to write about, or hated every post I started, or couldn&#8217;t find the time to write.
+I had weeks where I couldn't think of anything to write about, or hated every post I started, or couldn't find the time to write.
   * Not reading enough books, and not reading them fast enough.
 I have a huge stack of SQL and other technical books in my office.
 I want to read all of them, cover-to-cover.
 I barely made it through two.

 **In Review**